Does Your Facebook Agency Suck? Here’s How To Know for Sure.

 Create a level playing field

-An agency will generally win with a combination of better ad creative and better bidding techniques.
+A Facebook agency will generally win with a combination of better ad creative and better bidding techniques.
 It’s important to create a level playing field for the agencies while also shielding them from one another’s creative processes.
 For instance, if you have an ad that performs well (prior to starting the bakeoff), provide the same ad to both agencies and let them each iterate from there without sharing subsequent ads.
 Do not share any additional progress or wins between agencies (ad creative, bid techniques, etc.) once the bakeoff begins.

-What happens after the winner is declared?
+What happens after declaring the winner?

 Take the ConsumerAcquisition Bakeoff Challenge!

-- We’re challenging your existing agency or in-house team to a 60-day bakeoff (Facebook, Google and/or Twitter traffic)
+- We’re challenging your existing agency or in-house team to a 60-day bakeoff (Facebook, Google and/or Twitter traffic).

-- We charge a flat fee of $15K for a 60-day bakeoff ($7,500 per month) in addition to media fees
+- We charge a flat fee of $15K for a 60-day bakeoff ($7,500 per month) in addition to media fees.

-- If we win the bakeoff and enter a contract extension, we expose our advertising methods with full transparency (including all intellectual property)
+- If we win the bakeoff and enter a contract extension, we expose our advertising methods with full transparency (including all intellectual property).

 - What do you have to lose?